 Results showed significant relationships between social cognitive factors and each physical activity outcome, supporting the use of such variables for understanding physical activity behavior in peri- and postmenopausal women.
 For steps per day and MVPA minutes per day, 32% and 26% of the variance in activity was explained.
 For past year MVPA, past week leisure MVPA, and occupational/ transport MVPA, 39%, 26%, and 27% of the variance in activity was explained, respectively.
 The combination of variables entering the models was different for each physical activity outcome, but overall, SEB consistently emerged as the most prominent factor.
 Moderation analyses revealed a three way interaction effect between SEB, SSFR, and ACF for steps per day, and two-way interaction effects between SEB and SSFR for past year MVPA and past week leisure MVPA.
 Mediation analysis indicated SSFA confounded the relationship between SEB and past year MVPA.

 Results of this study indicate social cognitive factors are directly and indirectly associated with total and MVPA in peri- and postmenopausal women.
 These relationships should be considered when aiming to develop physical activity intervention programs for prevention of OP in peri- and postmenopausal populations.

 Determinants, Menopausal, Osteoporosis, Physical Activity, Social Cognitive Theory, Women

 Copyright 2010 Heather Chi Medema-Johnson

 Medema-Johnson, Heather Chi.
-"Social cognitive factors associated with moderate to vigorous physical activity in perimenopausal and postmenopausal women." dissertation, University of Iowa, 2010.
+"Social cognitive factors associated with moderate to vigorous physical activity in perimenopausal and postmenopausal women."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.